Dirk delivers as Mavs edge Lakers

 “He lives for those moments.
 That’s why he’s still playing,” Barea said.

-Randle missed a three-pointer just before the horn that would have given Los Angeles the win.
+Randle missed a 3-pointer just before the horn that would have given Los Angeles the win.

 “We played hard, we fought,” Clarkson said.
 “I think we had good looks at the end, they just made a big shot.”